 Practical financial modelling: a guide to current practice

-The book provides guidance on using complex spreadsheets and other business software for financial modelling.
-It outlines good modelling practice and addresses the role of information technology in financial modelling.
+Guidance on using complex spreadsheets and other business software for financial modelling.
+Describes good modelling practice and addresses the role of information technology in financial modelling.

 A few tweaks here and there